hardrave/GCP_Guild_AI_in_GCP/README.md

 # GCP Guild AOssociation AI Deployment Notebooks

-This repository contains two Jupyter notebooks created for the **GCP Guild AOssociation**, providing hands-on guidance for deploying AI models and services using **Google Cloud Platform (GCP)**.
+This repository contains two Jupyter notebooks created for the **GCP Guild AOssociation**, providing hands-on guidance for deploying AI models  to **Google Cloud Run**.
 Each notebook walks through the steps required to set up, containerize, and deploy AI workloads effectively.

 ---

 ## Notebooks Overview

-### 1. Deploying **Gemma2 2B Model** to Google Cloud
+### 1. Deploying **Gemma2 2B Model** to Google Cloud Run

 #### 📄 Description
 This notebook provides a step-by-step guide to deploying the **Gemma2 2B parameter model** on GCP.
 It covers: